VodeniZeko/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+   Document object model is a language neutral interface that allows us to dynamically access and update the content on the document

 2. What is an event?
+   Event is when we click or interact with the website in any way

 3. What is an event listener?

+is a method that listens for events and responds

 4. Why would we convert a NodeList into an Array?

+easier to manipulate with an array

 5. What is a component?
+   reusable piece of code

 ### Git Set up